Updated 25/02/2021

 Vaccine

-Research labs and companies in some countries have genetically studied and sequenced the COVID virus and have been able to fast-track potential vaccines, for which clinical trials have been conducted.
-The types of COVID vaccines already approved for emergency use include Inactivated (killed) virus, vector (adenoviral-CoV spike protein), and genetic (mRNA) vaccines from various companies around the world.
-Public immunization has begun in several countries in Jan-Feb 2021.
+Research labs and companies have genetically studied and sequenced the COVID virus and have been able to fast-track potential vaccines, for which clinical trials have been conducted and are now published in the public domain.
+The types of COVID vaccines already approved for emergency use include inactivated (killed) virus, vector (adenoviral-CoV spike protein), and genetic (mRNA) vaccines from various companies around the world.
+Public immunization for adults began in several countries in Jan-Feb 2021, and as of 2022, some countries are also vaccinating children and administering booster shots.
+Currently, vaccination is the most promising way of preventing severe COVID and achieving long-term control on the pandemic with herd immunity.

 Also read-